If you have any questions where the answers are not easily found and completely clear in government guidance, then this may help.

 Health and Safety is relative

 So as long as H&S duties are being carried out, employees may have difficulty refusing to attend work when not laid off.
 If the employee doesn’t attend work, the employer doesn’t have to pay wages.
 Assuming the employer is also not obliged to designate them for furlough, the employer could even take disciplinary action and dismiss.
+The advent of track and trace isolation orders may be an exception to this and could override the contract but, as already noted above, this is far from clear.

 If a dispute arises, who is in the stronger position will depend on the facts in any individual case.